What Is Carbon Dioxide, And How Does it Affect The Weather And Climate?

 Making a statement like this may sound like pointing out the obvious to many readers.
 To more critical readers, however, this may sound a bit like unsubstantiated claims.

 Even though more evidence of climate change will be provided in upcoming sections, it's important to point out some key indicators to highlight the existence and impact of climate change...

 Sea levels have been rising steadily for more than a century.
 This can be seen as a direct result of global warming.
 Since 1880, the global sea level has risen by about 23 cm (8 inches).

 What is most unsettling, though, is the fact that 7.6 cm of this rise took place during the last 35 years!
-This means the rate at which these levels continues to rise is accelerating every year.
+It means the rate at which these levels continue to rise is accelerating every year.